 Exercise therapy for adolescents is an excellent modality in the broad range of treatments offered at Foothills at Red Oak Recovery.
-It doesn’t mean that your teen has to be fit.
+It doesn’t mean that your teen has to be athletic or physically fit.
 Instead, the therapist works with the program participant at the fitness level they’re at.
-Here’s how and why it works.
+Here’s how it works and why it is an effective therapy program.

 What’s the Point of Exercise Therapy?

 All these conditions have one thing in common: they detract from physical health.
 Adolescents adopt a lifestyle that’s more sedentary.
 They don’t go outside much.
 Few participate in organized sports.

 Because more and more schools have cut physical education, they have even fewer chances for exercise.
 However, exercise is an essential building block of mental and physical health.
 Exercise therapy can make up for these missed opportunities.

 Benefits of Participating in Exercise Therapy

 As a holistic approach, Foothills at Red Oak Recovery therapists work with your adolescent to set up a plan.
 They might incorporate this care option when they want to encourage brain healing.
 Exercise helps with rebuilding the brain’s structure, which is essential when dealing with process addictions.
 Of course, a healthy activity also opens the door to a new hobby.

 The time your adolescent previously spent on the phone or gaming needs to find a healthy substitute.
 Exercise easily replaces the unhealthy habit you’re trying to help the teen overcome.
 Because the program participant can’t help but build personal strength and fitness, they begin to develop higher self-esteem.